The University of Warwick

 The details of support available can change, so before you apply it's best to speak to the named contact to check exactly what they offer.

-If you choose to stay in university-managed accommodation, you have the option to apply for accommodation for the whole year.
-This may involve you moving to different accommodation at different stages in the year, particularly if you choose accommodation with shorter lets.
+If you choose to stay in university-managed accommodation, you have the option to apply for accommodation for the whole year for the duration of your studies.
+This may involve you moving to different accommodation over the summer, particularly if you choose accommodation with shorter lets.
 For more information go to: https://warwick.ac.uk/services/accommodation.

 Support we offer?